anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Don't worry about being successful, but work toward being significant and the success will naturally follow."</i>
+<i>"Let the future tell the truth and evaluate each one according to his work and accomplishments.
+The present is theirs; the future, for which I have really worked, is mine."</i>
 <br>
-<b>- Oprah Winfrey</b>
+<b>- Nikola Tesla</b>
 </blockquote>
 </p>